Paul Roper is a veteran journalist having worked on various broadcasts as an anchor, reporter, play-by-play announcer and studio host.

 Paul was the play-by-play announcer for the East Carolina University baseball team during their run to the American Athletic Conference Tournament championship and NCAA Regionals in 2015.

-Paul also serves as a fill-in news anchor at 88.5 WFDD in Winston-Salem, the market's top-rated news station.
+Paul also served as a fill-in news anchor at 88.5 WFDD in Winston-Salem, the market's top-rated news station.
 He has covered events such as Wake Forest's hiring of Danny Manning as its head coach for men's basketball, the Winston-Salem Open and the death of famed author Maya Angelou.

 In addition to his duties at IMG College and WFDD, Paul was also the public address announcer for UNCG men's basketball for two seasons and continues to assist the Spartan athletic department as a play-by-play announcer for their digital platforms.